Carolina College of Natural Health Sciences

 In this recipe, ghee and salt act to balance the actions of the other ingredients.
 Mineral salt can balance the diuretic effects of the other ingredients and aid in replenishing electrolytes.
 By adding high quality, detoxifying fat back into the body, ghee also prevents over-drying and constipation.
 Over-drying can aggravate Vata and deplete the nervous system.

-Is Corn & Mung Bean Fritters with Parsley, Onion, Pepper & Salt Good for My Ayurvedic Diet?
+Is Corn & Mung Bean Fritters with Parsley, Onion, Pepper & Salt a Good Match for My Body?

 Find out by taking this free, easy quiz.
 You'll learn your body type, and whether 'Corn & Mung Bean Fritters with Parsley, Onion, Pepper & Salt' is a good fit.
 Complete the basic quiz in 1 minute, or go deeper with additional quizzes at your own leisure to learn more about your body.

-Metabolic Nature of Corn & Mung Bean Fritters with Parsley, Onion, Pepper & Salt
+Metabolic Effects of Corn & Mung Bean Fritters with Parsley, Onion, Pepper & Salt

 Find Out More